 We believe that the following two explanations regarding the ability of the donkey to converse are the most plausible.

 The first explanation is provided by The Wycliffe Bible Commentary, which suggests that the experience of the talking donkey may have been similar to Paul’s encounter on the road to Damascus, when Paul was the only one who understood (or heard) the voice of Jesus (see Acts 9:1-7).
 Whether or not Paul’s encounter was actually a vision is somewhat uncertain, but there is little, if any, reason to believe that Balaam’s experience was just a vision.

 In this regard, Commentary Critical and Explanatory on the Whole Bible declares,

 That this was a visionary scene is a notion which seems inadmissible, because of the improbability of a vision being described as an actual occurrence in the middle of a plain history.
 Besides, the opening of the [donkey’s] mouth must have been an external act, and that, with the manifest tenor of Peter’s language, strongly favors the literal view [2 Peter 2:15-16].

-In the referenced passage of 2 Peter 2:15-16, Peter says with regard to false teachers,
+In the referenced scripture of 2 Peter 2:15-16, Peter says with regard to false teachers,

 They have forsaken the right way and gone astray, following the way of Balaam the son of Beor, who loved the wages of unrighteousness; but he was rebuked for his iniquity: a dumb donkey speaking with a man’s voice restrained the madness of the prophet.